saligrama/web/content/_index.md

 # Aditya Saligrama

-I'm a junior computer science major at Stanford University with extensive industry, research, teaching, and competition experience in computer systems and cybersecurity.
+I'm a junior studying computer science at Stanford with extensive industry, research, teaching, and competition experience in computer systems and cybersecurity.

 Currently, I'm a security researcher with [Stanford ESRG](https://esrg.stanford.edu), the Vice President and CCDC Linux lead of [Stanford Applied Cyber](https://applied-cyber.stanford.edu), and a security consultant for early-stage startups.